BDC Hamburger Icon

 Choose the right credit card processor.

-Take your time reviewing each company’s costs, features and reputation before making a choice.
+Review each company’s costs, features and reputation before making a choice.

-Review your credit card processing statements and contracts periodically.
+Review your credit card processing statements and contracts periodically

 Explore whether your current credit card processing company has a different plan that more adequately meets your needs.
-If not, consider switching providers.

 Accept many different payment types.